skypjack/entt/docs/md/core.md

 There are a handful of tools within `EnTT` to interact with memory in one way or another.<br/>
 Some are geared towards simplifying the implementation of (internal or external) allocator aware containers.
-Others, on the other hand, are designed to help the developer with everyday problems.
+Others are designed to help the developer with everyday problems.

 The former are very specific and for niche problems.
 These are tools designed to unwrap fancy or plain pointers (`to_address`) or to help forget the meaning of